xxfoundation/elixxir-registration/README.md

 # Path to JSON containing list of IP addresses exempt from rate limiting
 whitelistedIpAddressesPath: "whitelistedIpAddresses.json"

+# Specs on how to rate limit clients
+RateLimiting:
+  Capacity: 1
+  LeakedTokens: 1
+  # Duration is in miliseconds
+  LeakDuration: 1

 # Minimum number of nodes to begin running rounds.
 This differs from the number
 # of members in a team because some scheduling algorithms may require multiple
 # teams worth of nodes at minimum.